Two-component spinor techniques and Feynman rules for quantum field theory and supersymmetry: Practical examples from the Standard Model and its SUSY extension Practical examples from the Standard Model and its SUSY extension

 \subsection{Self-energy and pole mass of the top quark}

 We next consider the one-loop calculation of the self-energy and the pole mass of the top quark in the Standard Model, including the effects of the gauge interactions and the top and bottom quark Yukawa couplings.
 As in \sec{tdecay}, we treat this as a one-generation problem, neglecting CKM mixing.
 Consequently, the corresponding Yukawa couplings $Y_t$ and $Y_b$ are real and positive (by a suitable phase redefinition of the Higgs field\footnote{As shown in \sec{subsec:generalmass}, after the fermion mass matrix diagonalization procedure, the tree-level fermion masses are real and non-negative.
 If CKM mixing is neglected, it follows from \eq{mvy} that the corresponding diagonal Yukawa couplings are real and positive if the phase of the Higgs field is chosen such that the neutral Higgs vacuum expectation value $v>0$.}).
 Using the formalism of \sec{subsec:selfenergies} for Dirac fermions, the independent 1PI self-energy functions are given by\footnote{Since the Yukawa couplings can be chosen real (in the one-generation model), $\Sigmabar_{Lt}= \Sigma_{Lt}$.
 Note that after suppressing the color degrees of freedom, $\Sigma_{Lt}$, $\Sigma_{Rt}$ and $\Sigma_{Dt}$ are one-dimensional matrices, so we do not employ boldface letters in this case.} $\Sigma_{Lt}$, $\Sigma_{Rt}$ and $\Sigma_{Dt}$ (defined in \fig{fig:diracselfenergies}) as shown in \fig{fig:topself}.
-Note that in these diagrams, the physical top quark moves from right to left, carrying momentum $p^\mu$.
-Then according to the general formula obtained in \eq{eq:diracpolemass}, the complex pole squared mass of the top quark is given by: \beq M_t^2 - i \Gamma_t M_t = \frac{(m_t + \Sigma_{Dt})^2} {(1-\Sigma_{Lt})(1 - \Sigma_{Rt})}\,, \eeq where $m_t$ is the tree-level mass.
-Working consistently to one-loop order, this yields \beq M_t^2 - i \Gamma_t M_t = \left[m_t^2 (1+ \Sigma_{Lt} + \Sigma_{Rt}) + 2 m_t \Sigma_{Dt}\right]\Bigl |_{s = m_t^2 + i \varepsilon} \Bigr. . \eeq (It would be just as valid to substitute in $s = M_t^2 + i \varepsilon$ here, as two-loop order effects are being neglected.)